samuelkim314/DeepBO/README.md

 # Deep Bayesian Optimization for Problems with High-Dimensional Structure

+This branch contains additional comparison experiments for the following paper.
 This library is the official repository for the following paper.
 If you use any of this code, please cite:

 Kim, S., Lu, P. Y., Loh, C., Smith, J., Snoek, J., & Soljačić, M. (2021).
 Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure. *arXiv preprint arXiv:2104.11667.*

-We implement Bayesian Optimization (BO) using Bayesian neural networks (BNNs) as the surrogate model.
-Our library allows BNNs to efficiently take advantage of auxiliary information, which is intermediate or additional information provided by the black-box function from which the objective can be computed cheaply.
-We also enable BNNs to operate on high-dimensional input spaces such as images and graphs.
+Note that this branch will only be minimally maintained, and will not be merged into the main branch.
+For more complete documentation, please refer to the README in the main branch.

 ## Installation